 How Much Shyness is Too Much?

-Generally speaking, being shy should not bother you or the child.
+There’s nothing like too much shyness.
+And if your child is shy, it should not bother you or your child.
 Shy kids turn out to be better listeners and do not get pulled up for bad behaviour at school.
 It can be termed as too much if your child seems to be unhappy or is unnecessarily bashful than normally expected.
 Speak to a professional if your child refuses to go to school regularly or avoids birthday parties, group activities and other events involving large groups.

 Causes of Shyness in Kids

-The following are a few probable causes of the shy kid problems your child may be facing.
+The following are a few probable causes of shyness in kids.
 These causes often work as a combination so watch them carefully:

 - Genetics: A child’s genetic make-up can be partly responsible for affecting this aspect of its personality.